Last weekend we were hit with that terrible first World dilemma – day trip or mini break? It doesn’t take a genius to work out which option we chose.

-The Village of Fortingall has a very famous and very old resident – the Fortingall Yew.
-A tree believed to be the oldest living thing in Britain.
+The Village of Fortingall has a very famous and very old resident.
+The Fortingall Yew is believed to be the oldest living thing in Britain.
 It’s said to be 5,000 years old, but experts think it’s more likely to be somewhere in the region of 2,000 – 3,000 years old.
 Whatever the true age it’s staggering to think how long it’s stood there.
-Nine years my junior Mr G kindly pointed out that it was even older than me!
+Nine years my junior Mr G kindly pointed out that it was even older than me.

-There were three stones still standing on a site which once compromised of three stone circles.
-Excavation has uncovered fragments of pot and cremated human bone by one circle.
-Other than those small nuggets of information the true purpose of the stones has been forever lost in time.
+There were three ancient stones, standing on a site which once compromised of three stone circles.
+Excavations at the site uncovered fragments of pot and cremated human bone.
+Even with those tiny nuggets of information, the true purpose of the stones will never be known for sure.

-The Ewe Bar at the hotel is a lovely, relaxing haven with a roaring log fire.
-Luckily we arrived as some local musicians were jamming.
-Two guitars, a fiddle and singing, they played a brilliant fusion of country and folk.
+The Ewe Bar at the Fortingall Hotel is a relaxing haven with a roaring log fire.
+We arrived as some local musicians started jamming.
+Two guitars, a fiddle and song – they played a brilliant fusion of country and folk.

-We rounded-off our night in the hotel’s lounge bar beside yet another cosy fire.
+We ended our night in the lounge bar beside another cosy fire.
 It was perfect until another couple joined us and preceded to whisper loudly instead of speaking.
-It was weird and distracting!
-They seemed to be labouring under the misunderstanding that speaking out loud in hotels was strictly forbidden.
-Possibly they’d mistaken the hotel for a library?!
+It was weird and distracting.
+They seemed to be convinced that speaking out loud in hotels was forbidden.
+Maybe they’d mistaken the hotel for a library.

-We decided to retreat to our room for a nightcap, away from their deafening whispers.
+We decided to retreat to our room for a nightcap, and escape from their deafening whispers.

-I braved the firewater in a vain attempt to develop at least a slight appreciation of my national drink.
-Mmmmmm burn, mmmmm this one is quite smooth, burn.
-How people drink the stuff without grimacing and wincing is beyond me.
-Mr G wimped out completely and had a beer – coward.
+I braved the firewater in an attempt to develop an appreciation of my national drink.
+“Sip” – burn.
+“It’s not too bad” – burn.
+“It’s actually quite smooth” – burn.
+How people manage to drink the stuff without grimacing is beyond me.
+Mr G wimped out completely and stuck with beer.

-Another excellent mini-break and top marks for dog friendliness and no hidden fees for dogs.
+It’d been another excellent mini-break.
+And top marks too for dog friendliness and no hidden fees for dogs.
 The Wee White Dug gives The Fortingall Hotel and Glen Lyon a big paws up.
 We do too.